mikechambers/mikechambers.github.io/source/_posts/2009-01-05-how-can-adobe-make-learning-actionscript-3-easier.markdown

   - General
 ---

 As you may have noticed from some of my recent posts ([here][1] and [here][2]), I have been spending some time lately thinking about the ActionScript 2 to ActionScript 3 transition.
-I am working on some stuff to make this transition easier (especially for non-developers), but I wanted to make a quick post and get the community&#8217;s input.
+I am working on some stuff to make this transition easier (especially for non-developers), but I wanted to make a quick post and get the community's input.

 How can we make the transition from ActionScript 2 to ActionScript 3 easier?
 I am specifically interested in input from anyone who does not consider themselves hardcore developers.